Taipoxin

-Taipoxin is a potent myo- and neurotoxin that was isolated from the venom of the coastal taipan Oxyuranus scutellatus or also known as the common taipan.
+Taipoxin is a potent myo- and neurotoxin that was isolated from the venom of the coastal taipan (Oxyuranus scutellatus), also known as the common taipan.
 Taipoxin like many other pre-synaptic neurotoxins are phospholipase A2 (PLA2) toxins, which inhibit/complete block the release of the motor transmitter acetylcholine and lead to death by paralysis of the respiratory muscles (asphyxia).
 It is the most lethal neurotoxin isolated from any snake venom to date.

 The molecular mass of the heterotrimer is about 46,000 Dalton; comprising 1:1:1 α, β and γ monomers.
 Median lethal dose (LD50) for mice is around 1–2 μg/kg (subcutaneous injection).

 History

 Taipoxin and other PLA2 toxins have evolved from the digestive PLA2 enzymes.
 The venom still functions with the almost identical multi-disulphide-bridged protein PLA2 scaffold, which causes the hydrolytic mechanism of the enzyme.
 However it is thought that under strict evolution selection pressures of prey immobilisation and therefore extended feeding lead to the PLA2 enzyme losing its so called pancreatic loop and mutations for the toxin binding with pre-synaptic membranes of motor neuron end plates.